LaZeAsh/notes/content/notes/Neural Networks.md

 ## Neuron

-A value in a neural network represented by a 0 or 1
+A value in a neural network represented by a number between 0 and 1
+- This number is called the "Activation"

+It's helpful to think of a Neuron as a function that takes the output of the previous layer and spits out a number between 0 and 1
 ## Layers

 - There are 3 types of layers in a neural network
 	- Input layer
 	- Hidden layers
 	- Output layer

+## Weights & Biases

+Weights and Biases are numbers that can be tweaked to get the desired output you want in a neural network

 ## Node